How to Print in Java

 print(char[] s) It shows an array of characters

-print(doubled) It displays double-precision floating-point number
+print(double d) It displays a double-precision floating-point number

 print(float f) A method shows the floating-point number